JavaScript seems to be disabled in your browser.

 Overview

-Garage 9 UltraCote® is a high tech polyester covering that features a unique multi temperature-controlled adhesive and shrinkage system, making it flexible and easy to apply.
-A patented polymerizing procedure permanently fuses the color to the polyester movie covering, removing the possibilities of color-layer separation and permits repositioning the covering on your model.
-UltraCote's distinct ability to both diminish and stretch make it remarkable to other coverings for going around tight curves and wingtips.
+Hangar 9 UltraCote® is a high tech polyester covering that features a unique multi temperature-controlled adhesive and shrinkage system, making it flexible and easy to apply.
+A patented polymerizing procedure permanently fuses the color to the polyester movie covering, eliminating the possibilities of color-layer separation and allows rearranging the covering on your model.
+UltraCote's unique ability to both diminish and extend make it superior to other coverings for walking around tight curves and wingtips.

 Temperature varieties are as follows: